finbourne/lusid-sdk-csharp-preview/sdk/docs/ComplexMarketDataApi.md

 # **UpsertComplexMarketData**
 > UpsertStructuredDataResponse UpsertComplexMarketData (string scope, Dictionary<string, UpsertComplexMarketDataRequest> requestBody)

-[EARLY ACCESS] UpsertComplexMarketData: Upsert a set of complex market data items.
+UpsertComplexMarketData: Upsert a set of complex market data items.
 This creates or updates the data in Lusid.

 Update or insert one or more complex market data items in a single scope.
 An item will be updated if it already exists  and inserted if it does not.
 In the request each complex market data item must be keyed by a unique correlation id.
 This id is ephemeral and is not stored by LUSID.
 It serves only as a way to easily identify each complex market data in the response.
 The response will return both the collection of successfully updated or inserted complex market data, as well as those that failed.
 For the failures a reason will be provided explaining why the item could not be updated or inserted.
 It is important to always check the failed set for any unsuccessful results.